Albert Collins (painter): Teaching career

-He also taught at Redlands School, Cremorne from 1913–1916.
+He also taught at Redlands School, Cremorne from 1913 to 1916.
 The school yearbook reported that "Mr Collins class for design is fast becoming a popular one.
 There is evidently no lack of talent, and some of the work done shows great promise for the future."
 One notable student was Alison Rehfisch (née Green).
 He awarded a special prize to another student, Jean Sulman for designing a new cover for the school magazine which was used from 1915 to 1938.

 He was also on the teaching staff at Normanhurst, Meriden, Ascham, St Vincent's (and perhaps others) at various times.

 He also offered private tutoring.
-One such student was Muriel Cornish.
+One such student was printmaker Muriel Cornish (1893–1945).

 Painting

-From 1916–1951 he was a director of advertising firm "Smith and Julius" (founded by Sydney Ure Smith and Harry Julius) which specialised in quality art work for prestigious clients such as Dunlop and Berlei.
-Artists they employed included Frank Burdett, Harold Cazneaux, Adrian Feint, Lloyd Rees, Fred Britton, George Frederick Lawrence, James Muir Auld, Roland Wakelin, Roy de Maistre, Percival Leason and Bill Sparrow.
+From 1916 to 1951 he was a director of advertising firm "Smith and Julius" (founded by Sydney Ure Smith and Harry Julius) which specialised in quality art work for prestigious clients such as Dunlop and Berlei.
+Artists they employed included Frank Burdett, Harold Cazneaux, Adrian Feint, Lloyd Rees, Fred Britton, George Frederick Lawrence, James Muir Auld, Roland Wakelin, Roy de Maistre, Percy Leason and Bill Sparrow.

 He was an active member of the Society of Artists and hon. secretary in 1921.
-He was an invited foundation member of the Australian Watercolour Institute in 1923 along with Hans Heysen, Norman Lindsay, Blamire Young, Arthur Streeton, John D Moore, John Eldershaw and Sydney Long.
+He was an invited foundation member of the Australian Watercolour Institute in 1923 along with Hans Heysen, Norman Lindsay, Blamire Young, Arthur Streeton, John D. Moore, John Eldershaw and Sydney Long.